-Your child may bleed from the area where the catheter is inserted, but this can be minimised by applying pressure for a few minutes after the procedure.
-He or she may develop a bruise where the catheter was inserted, and feel some discomfort in this region, but pain relief like paracetamol is usually enough.
+Your child may bleed from the area where the catheter is inserted, but this can be minimised by applying pressure for a few minutes after the procedure and lying still in recovery.
+They may develop a bruise where the catheter was inserted, and feel some discomfort in this region, but pain relief like paracetamol is usually enough.

 It is extremely rare to have an allergic reaction to the dye.
 If your child has any allergies, please tell the doctor before the procedure starts.
-The dye is removed from your child’s body by the kidneys and is passed out through normal urination.
+The dye is removed from your child’s body by the kidneys and is passed out in the urine.

 If your daughter is aged 12 years old or more, we will ask about her periods and whether there is any possibility she could be pregnant.

 What happens afterwards?

 Your child will return to the ward after they have recovered from the anaesthetic.
 After a general anaesthetic, some children feel sick and may vomit.
 Your child may have a headache or a sore throat or experience some dizziness, but these side effects are usually short-lived and not severe.

 Your child will need to stay in bed for a few hours after the procedure to make sure the catheter site has started to heal.
 The nurses will check your child regularly during this time.
 Once your child has recovered fully from the sedation or anaesthetic, has had something to eat and drink and passed urine, you will be able to go home.

 The results of the cardiac catheterisation will usually be discussed immediately or if further opinions are needed, a letter will be sent out to you or discussed at your child’s next outpatient appointment.